yasir2000/openwrt-oldwiki-md/DropbearPublicKeyAuthenticationHowto.rst

 Next copy the public key with SCP onto the router:

 {{{
-scp ~/.ssh/id*.pub root@192.168.1.1:/tmp
+scp ~/.ssh/id_dsa.pub root@192.168.1.1:/tmp
 }}}

-You can also use copy & paste the public key to the router after making a normal password SSH connection to it.
+You can also copy & paste the public key to the router after making a normal password SSH connection to it.
+The public key is in text.

 === With PuTTY on Windows ===